JoshuaPeddle/ChronoScheduler/README.md

 ### Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.
+Please submit a pull request or open an issue for any suggestions or improvements.

 ### License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please take a look at the [LICENSE](LICENSE) file for details.

 ---